 Our nationally-certified Peer Tutoring Program offers support in over 30 undergraduate courses from Chinese to Thermodynamics.
 Peer Tutors are successful students, recommended by NU professors, who complete training at the AAC to improve their ability to provide high-quality tutoring to fellow NU students.
 Peer Tutors help tutees learn course material, develop discipline-specific study skills, and offer valuable strategies for successfully navigating classes that they themselves have taken.
 Appointments are usually once a week on a one-to-one basis, or in small groups.
 Peer Tutors also run various subject-specific Help Sessions on a weekly basis.
 Students can drop in with questions and spend time doing homework with student experts at the ready to support their needs.
 Each year, over 200 NU students access the Peer Tutoring Program to achieve their academic goals.
 Each year, over 50 Peer Tutors develop their resume as CRLA-certified peer educators, content area experts, and academic leaders while earning income as Work-Study or Non-work-study AAC employees.

 The Academic Achievement Center provides support and advocacy services for all non-native speakers of English including International and US students.
 Language is the key to exploring and learning about ideas, people, culture and the world; it is essential for academic growth and success.
 Our services provide one-to-one tutoring designed to directly support and improve individual student’s language skills and overall learning.
 We present useful academic workshops and exciting cultural activities & events.
-Our ESL Services are dedicated to making the college experience as enriching, as challenging, and as comfortable as possible.
+Our Multilingual Student Services are dedicated to making the college experience as enriching, as challenging, and as comfortable as possible.
 To help make your learning both accessible and successful, academic accommodations are available for eligible multilingual students.

 Disability Support Services